huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 * `end_time` - (Required, String, ForceNew) Specifies the time to end speed limit, this time is UTC time.
 The input must end at 59 minutes, the format is **hh:mm**, for example: 15:59.
 Changing this parameter will create a new resource.

+<a name="block--policy_config"></a>
+The `policy_config` block supports:

+* `filter_ddl_policy` - (Optional, String, ForceNew) Specifies the DDL filtering policy.
+Valid value is **drop_database**.
+  For MySQL synchronization, this parameter can only be set to **drop_database**.
+  Changing this parameter will create a new resource.

+* `conflict_policy` - (Optional, String, ForceNew) Specifies the incremental conflict policy.

+  Valid values are as fallows:
+  + **ignore**: Ignore the conflict.
+The system will ignore the conflicting data and continue the subsequent synchronization process.
+  + **stop**: Report an error.
+The synchronization task will be stopped and fail.
+You can view the details in synchronization logs.
+  + **overwrite**: Overwrite the existing data with the synchronized data.
+Conflicting data will be overwritten.

+  Changing this parameter will create a new resource.

+* `index_trans` - (Optional, Bool, ForceNew) Specifies the object synchronization scope, indicating whether to synchronize normal indexes.
+If it's **true**, all indexes will be synchronized, otherwise, only primary key or unique indexes are synchronized.
+Changing this parameter will create a new resource.

 <a name="block--tables"></a>
 The `tables` block supports: